striezel/docker-files/rust/readme.md

   the repository from <https://github.com/striezel/corona>
 * `Dockerfile_stable` - builds image with current stable version of Rust and the repository from <https://github.com/striezel/corona>

+All of those use Debian 12 as base image.